Capital Campaign Case for Support: How to Write Your Own

 Write two or three sentences describing your vision.

 What difference will the money you raise make in the world?
-(Notice, I didn’t say, what difference will it make for your organization.)
-The vision is not about your organization’s needs.
+Keep the focus on your organization’s mission, not on the benefit to your organization itself.
+Remember: the vision is not about your organization’s needs.
 Your vision is about the difference your newly capitalized organization will make in the lives of others.

 2. Your Problem